 The brochure covers much of the information discussed at the meeting and aims to be welcoming and informative.
 It is reviewed each year. (please find a copy of this below)

-Home visits are held prior to admission We believe they are very important in helping to settle a child happily into school and in building good relationships with parents.
+Home visits are usually held prior to admission (although this is being reviewed as part of our response to the Covid-19 virus outbreak).
+We believe they are very important in helping to settle a child happily into school and in building good relationships with parents.

 We think this is because:

 - Children see a member of the school staff on their home ground where they feel safe and secure.
 When they visit school they will see a familiar adult face.